The ribbon category of representations of a crossed module: A Hopf algebra to represent a crossed module of groups

-One can prove this theorem using an integral on the Hopf algebra.
-We can define this integral even in the case where the characteristic is non-zero, and we have a slightly better result about the characteristic of the field.
-The result from \cite{Rad} would tell us that we need the characteristic of $\Kk$ not to divide $\vert G\vert \vert H\vert $, but considering the explicit construction of integrals from \cite{D}, this can be relaxed into not dividing $\vert G\vert $.

-Notice that if $H$ is the trivial group, then we have the usual Maschke projection for group representations.
-We will focus on the structure of $D(G,H)$ over $\Cc$ so we do not have to worry about division algebras over our field.
+One can prove this is indeed a fitting projection by using an integral on the Hopf algebra.
+Exhibiting this projection gives a slightly better result about the characteristic of the field $\Kk$ for $D(\xX)$ to be semi-simple. \end{proof} Notice that if $X$ is the trivial group, then we have the usual Maschke projection for group representations.
+From now on we assume $\Kk=\Cc$, so $D(\xX)$ is semi-simple.